LogiksPlugins/reports/Readme.md

 We encourage all Logiks users and developers to download the reporting module, use it frequently, create new tickets for bug fixes and feature requests, and provide feedback.

+# Assumptions and Constraints
++ If multiple tables are used, in Kanban mode during DnD, the drag effects the first table only.

 ## Requirements
 Logiks Core 4.0.0 or higher